Is Jordan Good for School-Age Children? A Parent’s Planning Guide to Comfort, Adventure & Realistic Expectations

 For a full breakdown: Visiting Petra With School-Age Kids

-Dead Sea.
-Floating is interesting, but not universally comfortable.
-Joshua has eczema, and the salt water stung immediately.
-Even for adults, the high salt concentration can irritate skin.
+Floating is interesting, but it isn’t universally comfortable — especially for children.
+Joshua has eczema, and the salt water stung almost immediately.
+Even for adults, the very high salt concentration can irritate skin, and it’s not something you necessarily want to spend a long time in.

 Activity difficulty level: Easy